 Gliding through an otherworldly landscape with a small team, led by our expert guides and occasionally joined by a family of playful penguins or seals, this is about as intimate and magical as it gets.

 Prior to your first kayaking adventure, our guides will do a thorough job of handing out and explaining all your gear, as well as the basic rules of operating an ocean kayak.
 Each morning, we’ll meet as a group, assess the weather conditions, and plan out the day.

 Ideally, we’ll paddle daily; but of course, that’s always subject to the will of Antarctica’s unpredictable weather and ice.
 And there’s no pressure or commitment to join every outing.
 Even the heartiest of souls will sometimes skip an outing in favor of some extra sleep, a Zodiac outing, or a few hours curled up in our library with a good book.

 Anyone 16 or older, in reasonably good health and with even a small amount of paddling experience is welcome to join.
-Our kayaking team is limited to 16 passengers and it is a popular option, so if you’re interested, we recommend you sign up early.
+We take a limited number of guests, and it is a popular option, so if you’re interested, we strongly recommend you sign up early.

 We supply most everything

 - Kayaks (tandems and singles)